koscinskic/cogitate_tool/ProjectSchedule.md

 1. Implement the methods other groups have created into our work to access the data to run our methods.
+2. Implementing click in place of PyInquirer as our CLI.
+    * two command line arguments
+    * calculate code hoarders and frequent collaborators
-2. Define methods:
+3. Define methods:
-    * retrieve user input from terminal that defines what the "average" level of commits are (anything above the average "code hoarding") (in CLI)
+    * from CLI, takes user input for the average number of commits
-    * compares the number of commits a user has in each branch and file to the set average
     * sends notification to the user when an individual has a high number of commits on a branch or file (in CLI)
     * pairs every user to everyone else and counts the number of times they